ShibaMiyuki07/TestTechnique-CureSureMedico/README.md

 ## Databasa

 The database is hosted in [https://freedb.tech/](https://freedb.tech/) so i will include the connection string in the mail.
+The connection string is add to the appsettings in the launch/Website folder.

 ## New User
 I added a user creator executable in launch/InsertUser folder.